guinea-pigg/Vistula-text/README.md

 # How to deal with unresponsive SME?
-6 simple yet powerful ways to make people share their knowledge with you?
+6 simple solutions

 **Glossary:**